29k Asset Management

 Replace the question · let the numbers lead

 It is 2026.
-Digital KYC, public title search, and LRS remittances have removed most of the friction that kept HNIs out of international property a decade ago.
-The operational gap between owning property in India versus the UK has narrowed to the point where the decision is almost entirely financial.
+Digital KYC, public title search, and LRS remittances have removed most of the friction that kept HNIs out of international property a decade ago, narrowing the operational gap to the point where the decision is almost entirely financial.

 “Dubai appears first for most Indian HNIs making their first international property investment.
 The UK tends to come second.
 But for me, what settled it was the legal system.
 English common law is the foundation of Indian law as well.
 When I am doing something thousands of miles away, my chartered accountant in India and my solicitor in the UK are effectively speaking the same language.
 The title is registered.
 Nobody can question my ownership.
 That is not a small thing when you are committing capital to a market you cannot physically inspect.”